iterative/dvc.org/README.md

 We welcome contributions to DVC by the community!

-You can refer to our [Contributing Guide](https://dvc.org/doc/user-guide/contributing-documentation/) for more details.
+You can refer to our [Contribution Guide](https://dvc.org/doc/user-guide/contributing-documentation/) for more details.
 Thank you!